Commuter Programs FAQs

 Click a question or common problem below to view more information:

-How do I sign up for post-tax commuter benefits?
+How do I sign up for pre-tax commuter benefits?

-Signing up for both post-tax transit and commuter parking benefits is easy.
+Signing up for both pre-tax transit and commuter parking benefits is easy.
 Simply go to www.payflex.com, create a user logon, and then follow the on-screen instructions.

 What is the monthly cutoff date for enrollment?